 - How many people showed an intention to complete the purchase by visiting the checkout page and clicking the buy now button

-I also knew their country of origin, device they were using and many other details.
+I also knew their country of origin, the device they were using and many other details.

 After analyzing all the information, I decided that an ebook about SEO is something that my readers want and are willing to buy.

 So, I stopped the test and created the actual product.
-It was not an easy task; it took me around 6 months to create the first version of the eBook but at the end I was very happy that I did.
+It was not an easy task; it took me around 6 months to create the first version of the course but in the end, I was very happy that I did.

-The actual sales numbers were even better than the test and since last year, the eBook generates a nice monthly revenue.
+The actual sales numbers were even better than the test and since last year, the course sales generate a nice monthly revenue.